ibm-cloud-docs/discovery-data/language-support.md

 # Language support
 {: #language-support}

-Each collection that you add to a project must contain documents of the same language.
-You specify the language of the collection when you create it.
+When you create a collection, you specify the language of the collection.
+All of the documents that you add to a collection must be written in the same language.
 {: shortdesc}

 Discovery is not optimized for multilingual search.
 Although you can add several collections, each one with documents in a separate language, into one project, the query results from the project will be unpredictable.
 The results might include irrelevant passages from a document in a language that is different from the language of the user's query.